 A hidden measure or hierarchy is hidden from the data cube output but will still be available for subsequent linking in hierarchy keys (e.g., if you need to use the data cube later to define a hierarchy).

 You can access additional options related to a specific measure or hierarchy by clicking its green or orange tile to edit it.

 The Output Element dialog will open, where you can change the Caption, set a Description, customize a measure's supported aggregators and format, and access other settings.

 For elements that could be either a measure or a hierarchy, you can switch between them by clicking Switch to a hierarchy or Switch to a measure.

 1.2.1.
 Replace with a hierarchy

-For example, to replace the ProductID column with an existing Product hierarchy, click Select a hierarchy or level to use as a replacement in the Edit Data Cube Output Element dialog.
+To do this, click Select a hierarchy or level to use as a replacement in the Output Element dialog.